sakshihulke11-oss/appointment-no-show-analytics/README.md

 - Calculated no-show KPIs, waiting-period buckets, age-group and gender breakdowns, SMS-reminder effectiveness, and chronic-condition (hypertension/diabetes/alcoholism) comparisons
 - Ranked neighborhoods by no-show rate using window functions (`RANK() OVER`) in both SQL and SAS
 - Built a rule-based high-risk segment: no SMS reminder + 15+ day wait + no chronic condition
-- Ported the full analysis across SQL, Python (Pandas/Matplotlib), R (dplyr/ggplot2), and SAS (PROC SQL/PROC MEANS) so the same numbers reproduce in every tool
+- Ported the full analysis across SQL, Python (Pandas/Matplotlib),  and SAS (PROC SQL/PROC MEANS) so the same numbers reproduce in every tool

 ---